metal3-io/ironic-image/README.md

 - `IRONIC_ENABLE_VLAN_INTERFACES` - Which VLAN interfaces to enable on the agent start-up.
 Can be a list of interfaces or a special value `all`.
   Defaults to `all`.
+- `DEPLOY_KERNEL_URL` and `DEPLOY_RAMDISK_URL` provide the default IPA kernel
+  and initramfs images.
+If they're not set, the images from IPA downloader are used (if present).

 MariaDB configuration: